pwaring/cv/cv.md

 Summary
 -------

 Freelance PHP Developer and Linux System Administrator based in Manchester, UK, with broad range of qualifications up to and including postgraduate level.
-Experience in public, private and voluntary sectors, including service on several boards.
+Experience in public, private and voluntary sectors, including at director level.

 Technical Skills
 ----------------